jamesj503/archive/README.md

 Go to that link and download the CSS runner.
 Press add new.
 Press on the right-hand side text box.
-Download the new release https://github.com/jamesj503/allenisd-canvas-css-styling/releases Extract the file and open up the CSS sheet you want.
+Download the new release (where is says .zip source code, not the .targz) https://github.com/jamesj503/allenisd-canvas-css-styling/releases
+Extract the file and open up the CSS sheet you want.
 Ignore the read.md, .gitignore, and the license file.
 Open up the file in a text editor and copy the WHOLE thing.
 Paste this into the right-hand side of the editor in the extension (see image below)